NCBI-Hackathons/MutPredMerge/README.md

 Put them into the [tools](/tools) directory and use *tar -xvzf* to unzip the tarballs.

 ## Annovar
-Do to licensing issues, we can't include Annovar into the source code.
+Do to licensing issues, we can't include Annovar in the source code.
 Go to [Annovar](http://annovar.openbioinformatics.org/en/latest/user-guide/download/) and fill out the form to receive a link to download the tool.
-Add the tool to the [tools](/tools) folder.
+Add the package to the [tools](/tools) folder.

 Go to the main [annovar directory](/tools/annovar/) and run the command:
 ```